McDonald’s UK Modern Slavery Statement 2023

 UK

 We are proud to have run our business in the UK for almost 50 years, having opened our first restaurant in Woolwich in 1974.
-We are a franchised business and today, we and our franchisees operate over 1,350 restaurants in all corners of the UK and employ over 150,000 people.
+We are a franchised business and today, we and our franchisees operate over 1,400 restaurants in all corners of the UK and employ over 170,000 people.
 Alongside the restaurants, we have a head office function based across three offices in regions across the country, with our main UK office in East Finchley, London.

 McDonald’s Corporation

+McDonald’s is the leading global omni-channel restaurant brand.
+McDonald’s harnesses the power of franchisees (including conventional franchisees under franchised arrangements, and developmental licensees or affiliates under license agreements), suppliers and employees working together toward our purpose to feed and foster communities.
 McDonald’s Corporation and McDonald’s UK (together, “McDonald’s”) work across all three elements of our business—the Company, the franchisees, and our supplier partners— to feed and foster communities.
-Our approach to modern slavery and ensuring human rights are underpinned by this same commitment.
+Our approach to modern slavery and human rights are underpinned by this same commitment.

 Our supply chains

-Suppliers are a critical component of McDonald’s business.
-We build long-term relationships with our supplier partners and are proud that many of them have worked with us for decades.
+We are proud that many of them have worked with us for decades.
 These long-term relationships enable us to have open and honest conversations and to share best practices.

 All the ingredients on our menu are sourced from approved supplier partners who have to adhere to our high-quality standards, which are independently audited.
 Where possible, our supplier partners source ingredients from farms accredited by a recognised farm assurance scheme such as Red Tractor and RSPCA Assured, with regular audits taking place on the farms to ensure that these standards are upheld.
 In addition, many of our supply chains are vertically integrated, meaning that our supplier partners will often have control and oversight of every step of the supply chain.